smlurie/smlurie.github.io/_pages/software.md

 author_profile: true
 ---
 Other projects:
-{% for post in site.software reversed %}
+{% for post in site.portfolio reversed %}
  { include archive-single.html %}
 {% endfor %}